hotosm/osm-merge/docs/mvum.md

-# MVUM Conversion
+# MVUM & RodCore Conversion

-The MVUM dataset is all of the motor vehicle roads in a national forest.
+The MVUM and RoadCore datasets are all of the motor vehicle roads in a national forest.
 These are primarily remote dirt roads, often just a jeep track.
 These are heavily used for back country access for wildland fires and rescues.
 Currently much of this data has been imported in the past, complete with all the bugs in the dataset.
+The RoadCore datasets is a superset of the MVUM data, but otherwise the same.

 This utility program normalizes the data, correcting or flagging bugs as an aid for better conflation.
+It can process both the MVUM and RoadCore datasets.

-The original dataset can be found here on the USDA [FSGeodata Clearinghouse](https://data.fs.usda.gov/geodata/edw/datasets.php?dsetCategory=transportation) website.
+The original datasets can be found here on the USDA [FSGeodata Clearinghouse](https://data.fs.usda.gov/geodata/edw/datasets.php?dsetCategory=transportation) website.